 The Taiwan has an ARC station, and it is located at the Institute of Astronomy and Astrophysics in Academia Sinica (ASIAA) in Taipei.
 In collaboration with EA ARC and NA ARC, it serves all the ALMA user community in Taiwan, and offers supports for the ALMA proposal and observational preparation, data reduction and data analysis.
 As for user support, there is also coordination with the University Consortium of ALMA-Taiwan (UCAT).
 The information for the Taiwanese ARC is available from Taiwanese ARC in ASIAA.

-EA ARC operates the ASTE telescope, a 10-m submillimeter telescope at Atacama, and participates in the operation of the Mopra telescope, a 22-m millimeter telescope in Australia, to maximize the scientific output from ALMA.
+EA ARC supports the operation of the ASTE telescope, a 10-m submillimeter telescope at Atacama to maximize the scientific output from ALMA.